-This is the third post in a four-post blog series in which we address common pain points clients face while planning a visual merchandising campaign as well as multiple solutions to address these challenges.
+“Visual Merchandising Strategies to Secure Buy-In From Box Stores” is the third post in a four-post blog series called “Challenges When Planning a Visual Merchandising Campaign” in which we address common pain points clients face while planning merchandising display campaigns as well as solutions to address these challenges.
 Check out the other posts:

 Big box stores provide brands with significant visibility thanks to large crowds and convenient locations, making them key channels for companies to promote product awareness and elicit sales with visual merchandising.